Linked exchange rate system in Hong Kong: History

-As a response to the Black Saturday crisis in 1983, the linked exchange rate system was adopted in Hong Kong on October 17, 1983, under the recommendation of Y.C.
-Jao, through the currency board system.
+As a response to the Black Saturday crisis in 1983, the linked exchange rate system was adopted in Hong Kong on October 17, 1983 through the currency board system.
 The redemption of certificates of indebtedness (for backing the banknotes) were sent out by note-issuing banks to peg the domestic currency against the US dollar at an internal fixed rate of HK$7.80 = US$1.

 The Hong Kong Monetary Authority (HKMA), Hong Kong's de facto central bank, authorised note-issuing banks to issue banknotes.
 These banks are required to have the same amount of US dollars to issue banknotes.
 The HKMA guarantees to exchange US dollars into Hong Kong dollars, or vice versa, at the rate of 7.80.
-When the market rate is below 7.80, the banks will convert US dollars for Hong Kong dollars from the HKMA; Hong Kong dollar supply will increase, and the market rate will climb back to 7.80.
-The same mechanism also works when the market rate is above 7.80, and the banks will convert Hong Kong dollars for US dollars.
+When the market rate is substantially below 7.80, the banks will convert US dollars for Hong Kong dollars from the HKMA; Hong Kong dollar supply will increase, and the market rate will climb back to 7.80.
+The same mechanism also works when the market rate is substantially above 7.80, and the banks will convert Hong Kong dollars for US dollars.

 The Hong Kong dollar is backed by one of the world's largest foreign exchange reserves, which is over 7 times the amount of money supplied in circulation or about 48% of Hong Kong dollars M3 at the end of April 2016.